tiemma/blog.bakman.build/blogs/exploring-the-math-of-thresholds.md

 cpu_usage_over_1_minute => 40.
 Metrics help us gather information about the behavior of our systems which we can use to define some contract (SLA/SLO) in terms of monitoring the customer experience.

-At some time last year, I was working on an elusive problem on my team with a simple summary: "How do we know what an ideal threshold should be based on the metrics we collect?"
+At some time last year, I was working on an elusive problem with a simple summary: "How do we know what an ideal threshold should be based on the metrics we collect?"

 [![Tweet I posted during my research process for the problems this article details](/images/@TiemmaBakare_1701248898264646053_tweetcapture.png)](https://x.com/TiemmaBakare/status/1701248898264646053?s=20)